syvb/iter.ca/content/post/hostnames.md

 Here's what the most popular categories I assigned are:
 ![A pie chart of various hostname categories.
 Intended usage is 17.9%, Software running is 14.7%, Non-descriptive word is 13.4%, Random characters is 11.4%, Hardware is 8%, Made-up word is 5.4%, Default name is 4.3%, Human-like name is 4.3%, Hosting provider is 3.9%, OS name is 3%, Fictional thing is 2.8%, Hardware+Name is 1.9%, Non-English word is 1.7%, Physical location is 1.7%.](/tsnet/category-pie.svg)

 Most hostnames describe how the host is intended to be used.
-More interesting are the 37% of names that are entirely unrelated.
+More interesting are the 37% of names that are entirely unrelated to the intended use or hardware.
 This includes hostnames like:
-- Random words (in any language)
-- Names of fictional things
+- Non-descriptive words: `spike`, `slab`, `cardinal`
-- Made-up words
+- Made-up words: `lois`, `gimli`, `thopter`
-- Pokémon
+- Pokémon: `mewtwo`, `mew`, `bronzong`
-- Random characters
+- Random characters: `nas484e5d`, `otx82wn9xnzcygap6bsc`, `o25e62iw8ab88gg8`

+Using a hostname unrelated to what is happening on the host allows for more flexibility if the use changes in the future.
+It makes less sense for virtual machines with a particular use determined at creation time.

 Only 14.2% of hostnames have duplicates: 86% of hostnames are unique.

 ![A bar chart. raspberrypi at 11; pihole at 5; brix, monitoring, nuc, pi, pikvm, ubuntu at 3; code, ha, homeassistant, hub, kali, media-nas, nas, nextcloud, octopi, payments, pi4, pihole-1, pihole-2, pop-os, pve at 2](/tsnet/common-hostnames.svg)

 [Raspberry Pi](https://www.raspberrypi.org/) related hostnames are suprisingly popular there.

+### Connected graph
+Two Tailnets are connected if they share a hostname.